ysaito8015/katacoda-scenarios/pacgo-walkthrough/pacgo-walkthrough-01/step2.md

 ## Step01: Input and Output

-In this lesson you will learn how to:

-- Read from a file
-- Print to the standard output
-- Handle multiple return values
-- Handle errors
-- Create and add an element to a slice
-- Iterate over a collection
-- Defer a function call

 ## Overview

 We've got the basics covered, now it's time to get this game started!